Eliza McCardle Johnson: Later life and death

 The Johnsons returned to Greenville after leaving the White House in March 1869.
-Their son Robert took his own life the following month.
+Their son Robert killed himself the following month.
 Johnson lived a quieter life after ending her tenure as first lady, often spending her time with her children and grandchildren.
 She enjoyed a level of independence, sometimes traveling without her husband.Her health declined by the time her husband was elected to the United States Senate in 1875, and she moved in with her daughter Mary.
 She was widowed shortly afterward on July 31, 1875.
 Johnson's poor health and her grief prevented her from attending the funeral, but she was appointed to execute his estate.
 She died on January 15, 1876, at the age of 65, and was buried beside her husband in Andrew Johnson National Cemetery.